elemel/fungeoneer/chapters/05-knapsack.md

 #[#####=B[=3c8=9.=[]
 ```

 Below is a log of walking through the example dungeon, with your location marked `@` on the map.
-Only non-zero user registers are shown.

 ```
 =a3cB5CA:3B86=##[=.]